There’s nothing better than a good cake or tart, and the Bakewell Tart is a British favourite. (Ok, it’s my favourite.)

 - And even though Mr Kipling have removed reference to their cakes containing free range eggs, your Bakewell Tart is a cruelty-free, vegan masterpiece.

 This recipe was totally inspired by Emily Cooks Vegan.
-She’s a cooking genius.
+She’s a cooking genius although this recipe has gone from her website now, unfortunately.